A190nux/Job-Market-Analysis/README.md

 # Job-Market-Analysis
-This project analysis the current job market in Egypt
+This project analyzes the current job market in Egypt